gost-dom/browser/docs/why-gost.md

 - Fragile test cases (they break when code changes, but the system works)
 - Slow tests caused by the overhead, due to launching external programs, inter-process communication, and network traffic.
-- Slow test caused by testing functionslity requiring time to pass, e.g., throttled or debounced behaviour.
+- Slow test caused by testing functionality requiring time to pass, e.g., throttled or debounced behaviour.

 If we accept the premise that the effectiveness of TDD is directly affected by